bcgov/digital_marketplace/docs/admin_creation.md

 where id = <id> ;
 ```

-Run `select * from users;` to verify only the expected users type was updated.
+Run `select * from users;` to verify only the expected user's type was updated.